HelpBot Assistant

 <app-container></app-container>

-By default pie series will be rendered on assigning JSON data to the series by using dataSource property.
-Map the field names in the JSON data to the xName and yName properties of the series.
+By default, a pie series is rendered when JSON data is assigned to the series dataSource property.
+Map JSON fields to the series xName and yName properties to bind data correctly.

 import { Component, OnInit } from '@angular/core';